Passover – Abib 14 is a Festival Day!

 We next read:

-Is it actually possible to determine the exact day of the week on which Yahushua the messiah was resurrected?
+Is it actually possible to determine the exact day of the week when Yahushua the Messiah was resurrected?
+After thoroughly considering all the evidence, this study will demonstrate that we can indeed ascertain the actual day of Yahushua’s resurrection.

 Jonah

-First, Yahushua tells the scribes and Pharisees that the only sign of his messiahship that would be given to an evil and adulterous generation is “the sign of Jonah the prophet.”
+Yahushua tells the scribes and Pharisees that the only sign of his Messiahship that would be given to an evil and adulterous generation is “the sign of Jonah the prophet.”

 For even as the prophet Jonah was in the belly of the huge fish three days and three nights, so will the son of man be in the heart of the earth three days and three nights.
 (Matthew 12:38-40; see Luke 11:29-30)